Pittvandewitt/Wavelet/Troubleshooting.md

 # Troubleshooting

+## In-app purchase no longer available
+The in-app purchase is for one time only and will stay valid.
+In case your purchase is not detected by Wavelet, you are adviced to clear Play Store data by going to your system settings - apps.
+Your purchase will reload and be made available to Wavelet again after you reboot your device.

 ## Headphone model not listed in AutoEq
 All data included in Wavelet comes from the AutoEq project which takes its data from external sources.
 If none of the sources have measured a particular headphone model, the model cannot be included in AutoEq.
 If you were able to find a frequency response measurement of your headphones, you can try to create compensation data by following the instructions provided [here](https://pittvandewitt.github.io/Wavelet/Import).